microsoft/napajs/modules/@napajs/vineyard/README.md

 /// Function for entrypoint 'echo'.
 /// See 'named-objects.json' below on how we register this entrypoint.
-/// The 1st parameter of an entrypoint is the input from request.
+/// The 1st parameter is a vy.RequestContext object.
-/// The 2nd parameter is an vy.RequestContext object.
+/// The 2nd parameter is the input from request. export function echo(context: vy.RequestContext, text: string) {
-/// In 'echo', we don't need to access request context, so simply not to declare it. export function echo(text: string) {
     return text;
 }

-/// Function for entrypoint 'compute', which is to compute sum on an array of numbers.
+/// Function for entrypoint 'compute', which is to compute sum on an array of numbers. export function compute(context: vy.RequestContext, numberArray: number[]) {
-/// Since we support computation function override, which needs to access the vy.RequestContext object,
-/// we declare vy.RequestContext as the 2nd parameter of 'compute'. export function compute(numberArray: number[], context: vy.RequestContext) {
     var func = (list: number[]) => {
         return list.reduce((sum: number, value: number) => {
                 return sum + value;